People may be hoarse or have a lump in the neck or difficulty breathing or swallowing.

 Imaging tests for staging

-To diagnose laryngeal cancer, a doctor initially examines the larynx with a thin, flexible viewing tube used for direct viewing of the larynx (laryngoscope Endoscopy A large number of tests are widely available.
-Many tests are specialized for a particular disorder or group of related disorders (which are usually described with the appropriate disorders in... read more ) and removes a tissue sample for examination under a microscope (biopsy Diagnosis of Cancer Cancer is suspected based on a person's symptoms, the results of a physical examination, and sometimes the results of screening tests.
+To diagnose laryngeal cancer, a doctor initially examines the larynx with a thin, flexible viewing tube used for direct viewing of the larynx (laryngoscope Endoscopy A large number of medical tests are widely available.
+Many tests are used for a particular disorder or group of related disorders.
+Other tests are commonly used for a wide range of disorders... read more ) and removes a tissue sample for examination under a microscope (biopsy Biopsy Cancer is suspected based on a person's symptoms, the results of a physical examination, and sometimes the results of screening tests.
 Occasionally, x-rays obtained for other reasons, such as... read more ).
 A biopsy is most often done in the operating room with the person under general anesthesia General anesthesia Surgery is the term traditionally used to describe procedures (called surgical procedures) that involve manually cutting or stitching tissue to treat diseases, injuries, or deformities.
 However... read more .
 If cancer is present, the person also may undergo staging tests Staging Cancer Cancer is suspected based on a person's symptoms, the results of a physical examination, and sometimes the results of screening tests.
 Occasionally, x-rays obtained for other reasons, such as... read more to determine how far the cancer has spread, including a

 Treatment of Laryngeal Cancer

 Treatment of laryngeal cancer depends on the stage and the precise location of the cancer.